 It sometimes occurs that an independent claim refers explicitly to alternative solutions and that these alternatives are also claimed separately in dependent claims.
-Such claims may seem redundant, but may be important for the applicant in some national procedures if he wishes to restrict his claims.
+Such claims may seem redundant, but may be important for the applicant applicants in some national procedures if he wishes they wish to restrict his their claims.

-The examiner should object to such claims only if they detract from the clarity of the claims as a whole.
+The division objects to such claims only if they detract from the clarity of the claims as a whole.

 A dependent claim referring explicitly to independent claims in two categories as alternatives cannot be objected to on this ground alone.
 For example, if the invention relates to both a composition and a use of that composition, it is possible for a claim specifying further features of the composition to be made dependent on both the independent claim for the composition and the independent claim for its use.

-Objections should, however, be raised to this type of claim dependency if it leads to a lack of clarity.
+Objections are, however, raised to this type of claim dependency if it leads to a lack of clarity.